 Difference Tones is a sound and video performance presented via the virtual space of Zoom and a meditation on the idea of difference.
 It is centered on the play and interactions between two channels of sound and two images in a single channel of video.
 The title is taken from the field of acoustics: when two notes are played simultaneously, a third “difference tone,” or imaginary note, is faintly heard.

 Please register online.
-Registrants will receive a link to join this virtual event the morning of the program.
+Registrants will receive a link to join this virtual event the morning of the program, as well as a link to watch a recording of the event after it has concluded.

 About the Exhibition